the-senior-dev/sm_solid_js/README.md

 }
 ```

-❗❗ The changes introduce will break the app and the tests.
+❗❗ The changes introduced will break the app and the tests.
 Make sure you refactor everything to make the tests pass.
 You can check our solution here:

 ```bash
 git checkout interface_segregation_solution
 ```

-> :bulb: **Note for future**: The `CartItem` class might implement future behaivour like `calculateShippingCosts` without poluting the `ProductInterface`.
-In this way, the users of these classes get exacttly what they need, not more, nor less.
+> :bulb: **Note for future**: The `CartItem` class might implement future behavior like `calculateShippingCosts` without polluting the `ProductInterface`.
+In this way, the users of these classes get exactly what they need, not more, nor less.

 ### Solution:

 - **🧪 Solution Code: `git checkout feature/interface-segregation`**